 Outdoor Entertainment Center

-If you play tennis frequently and are sick of having to fight for space on local courts, why not have your own?
-Quality Court Industries, which builds sports surfaces, estimates this luxury backyard upgrade will run you anywhere from $50,000 to $80,000.
-A few factors that influence the price include how much work needs to be done to your land and what kind of fencing you select.
+If you play tennis frequently and are sick of having to fight for space in the local public courts, why not have your own?
+Quality Court Industries estimates that this luxury backyard upgrade will run you anywhere from $50,000 to $80,000.
+A few factors include how much work needs to be done to your land and what kind of fencing you select.
 The good news is that your tennis flooring can be used for other sports, like badminton and squash, so if your family members are into racquet sports in general, your court could get a lot of use.

 Increase Your Home’s Value: 7 Best Home Renovations That Will Pay for Themselves